 - 1. Review lubricant specification and interval requirements before servicing. - 2.
+Park Vehicle on a level surface with suspension at proper Ride Height. - 3.
+Allow oil to settle in hub after moving vehicle.
+This may take several minutes depending on the oil temperature. - 4.
 Check oil level through hub cap window.
 If level is below the "add" level line then remove the pipe plug and fill with recommended oil until "full" level is achieved.
 (Figure 5).
-Add oil slowly since the heavy weight oil will settle slowly in the hub.
-(Note: The hub cap window can only be cleaned with mild soap and water.
-Aromatic solvents should not be used, as they will impair the transparency of the window.) - 3.
+Add oil slowly since the heavy weight oil will settle slowly in the hub. - NOTE: The hub cap window can only be cleaned with mild soap and water.
+Aromatic solvents should not be used, as they will impair the transparency of the window. - 5.
 Check the hub cap for external oil marks.
 The vent plug will normally weep a small amount of oil.
 Oil marks in other locations should be addressed by replacing the hub cap seal, window gasket, or tightening the pipe fill plug.